lpalazzi/safe-cycle/README.md

 This starts the server on `localhost` on port `17777`.

+#### Using Docker

+A `Dockerfile` is included in the brouter repository.
+Build the docker image using `docker build --tag brouter ./brouter` and start the container with `docker run -d -p 17777:17777 --name brouter brouter`.

 ### Build and run app

 To build the app: `yarn build`